eser/immunity/packages/03_enthusiast/README.md

 ## What is the Enthusiast?

-Enthusiast is a stream library implementation runs on browsers and node.js.
+Enthusiast is a stream library implementation that utilizes generator functions to make streams work in functional way.

 Additionally, as a library, Enthusiast is completely tree-shanking-friendly.
 Your favorite module bundler can easily inline the functionality you need with no extra configuration, instead of bundling the whole Enthusiast package.